-I am transgender, non-binary, and my pronouns are she/they.
-I'm am internationally published social documentary photojournalist and an active human rights and climate activist regularly participating in direct actions across the state for the betterment of humanity and planet.
+I am transgender, non-binary, and my pronouns are they/them.
+I'm am internationally published social documentary photojournalist and an active human rights defender and climate activist regularly participating in direct actions across the state for the betterment of humanity and planet.
 I'm a firm and active advocate for equality, equanimity, diversity and inclusion and use my photography for social justice.

 When my daughter Luna is a grown up living her own adult life, I hope to do some traveling if I'm able to, wandering wherever life takes me as a documentary photographer & photojournalist.
 I hope to someday travel to Gaza, Palestine, Cuba, Vietnam & Cambodia.